Elmore-Portfolio/Resume_Static_Site/README.md

 2) Website domain was obtained @ melmore.dev from Route 53, but could not access website URL.

    Solution: I had to link the S3 bucket where the static website was hosted to the domain via a new record that I created withing Route 53 public hosted zones.

+3) Attempting to request a certificate from my S3 Buckets region (US-East-2 OHIO) for Cloudfront did not work.

+   Solution: I had to switch to US-East-1 N. Virginia